By Sean Boelman

 As for non-starters, Netflix has quite a few.
 Ron Howard’s Hillbilly Elegy is not a very good film and will be fighting for a sole Best Supporting Actress nod for Glenn Close.
 The Dig is surprisingly good, but too slight to make much of a splash above-the-line.
 Pieces of a Woman may pick up nominations for Vanessa Kirby and Ellen Burstyn, but had its overall hopes quashed by controversy.
 And The Midnight Sky and The Prom are both entertaining, but don’t seem to have the praise that they’d need to make a showing.

-Apple TV+ has two films that feel like awards bait, but will likely be ignored in this socially-conscious year.
+Apple TV+ has three films that feel like awards bait, but will likely be ignored in this socially-conscious year.
 The best chance for Sofia Coppola’s On the Rocks is a Supporting Actor nod for Bill Murray, but even that seems unlikely as it is her worst film in years.
-The Justin Timberlake-starring Palmer is good, but just a sentimental crowd-pleaser.
+The Justin Timberlake-starring Palmer is good, but little more than a sentimental crowd-pleaser.
 Still, it deserves to be in the conversation more than Hillbilly Elegy.
+The Russo Brothers' Cherry wants to be great, but it's ultimately very mediocre.

 Of course, there are also films submitted for consideration that everyone knows won’t have a shot.
-Warner Bros. is mounting campaigns for Tenet and Wonder Woman 1984, but their chances are virtually nonexistent.
+Warner Bros. is mounting campaigns for Tenet and Wonder Woman 1984, but their chances are virtually nonexistent outside of some spare below-the-line nods.
+The Little Things (also WB) will be a dud above-the-line, but Thomas Newman's excellent score could make it in.
 Other films, like Lionsgate’s Antebellum and Fatale seem to be getting FYC campaigns out of contractual obligation.

 Yes, it is shaping up to be one of the more predictable Best Picture races in recent memory.
 At this point, it’s starting to become relatively clear what will and won’t be in contention after all is said and done.
 After those last few wild cards end up screening, it should be easy to call where everything is going to land.